Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 When creating a pathfile in **setting.py** for my static folder, the "STATICFILES_DIR" produced this error:
 - insert static_dir_error
 To rectify the issue, as per the error message, I made the "STATICFILES_DIR" os.path into a tuple with this syntax | **STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'),)**

+Found a 'NameError' when trying to create some reaction messages for users interacting with the site:
+- insert success message bug
+The error was coming from the **pk** not being indicated with the item_id, my syntax was "Product.objects.get(pk=item)" when instead it should be "pk=item_id".

 ## Bugs
 Encountered my first bug when building the homepage template.
 Everything appeared on screen as expted, with the search fucntion returning "q='search input'" signalling success but the dropdown functionality wasn't present.